Russell-S-Harper/EXPLORE/README.md

 ## DOSBox

 This is the original demo from 1992.
 I was still learning ANSI C at the time, so the code is not very good!
-As I port over functionality to the CX16 demo, I'm trying to clean it up and optimize it, before continuing with more functionality.
-Some places I'm really going to have to work to figure it out!
+As I port over functionality to the CX16 demo, I’m trying to clean it up and optimize it, before continuing with more functionality.
+Some places I’m really going to have to work to figure it out!
 Because the code was ported from a 68K base where it had a lot of registers available, the original code still has remnants of these keywords, as well as a lot of other strange ideas I had at the time.

 To run the original demo, install [DOSBox](https://www.dosbox.com/), run it, mount a drive to point to `«explore-repo»/dosbox/bin`, and run `rgntest.exe`.
-Suggest running at least at 5 frames/s, i.e. press CTRL-F12 until it's fast enough.
-Here's a [video](https://www.youtube.com/watch?v=XTOIfkqW9O0) of it in action.
+Suggest running at least at 5 frames/s, i.e. press CTRL-F12 until it’s fast enough.
+Here’s a [video](https://www.youtube.com/watch?v=XTOIfkqW9O0) of it in action.

 Controls: